http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Function

-Adds a given dos list entry to the dos list.
+Adds a given dos list entry to the DOS list.
 Automatically

 locks the list for writing.
 There may be not more than one device